 Letting go means: To face the worst case scenario and make peace with it.
-Prior to letting go, men are constantly swinging between hope and despair; one minute, they get their hopes up—because they think they see a positive sign, and the next minute, their hopes get dashed—because they they see a negative sign.
+Prior to letting go, men are constantly swinging between hope and despair; one minute, they get their hopes up—because they think they see a positive sign, and the next minute, their hopes get dashed—because they think they see a negative sign.
 Hopes up—hopes dashed.
 Rinse and repeat.
 Men who save their marriages stop themselves from falling into this futile, addictive, pattern of deterioration.
-These men protect themselves from being hurt over and over again; because they don’t engage in the single most counter-productive behavior to healing and saving the marriage: trying to change their wives’ minds.
+In other words, these men protect themselves from being hurt over and over again simply by not engaging in one of the single most counter-productive behaviors to healing and saving the marriage which is trying to change your wife’s mind.

 Why Trying To Change Your Wife’s Mind Will Never Work.

 When you try to change someone’s mind, they will typically do the opposite of whatever they believe you want them to do.
-This is human nature.
-So, if you’re trying to change your wife’s mind (trying to please her or reason with her) you’re only planting your wife more firmly and deeply into her position—and increasing her desire for the other man.
+This is human nature (it’s just how the brain works).
+So, if you’re trying to change your wife’s mind (trying to please her or reason with her) you’re only planting your wife more firmly and deeply into her position while simultaneously increasing her desire for the other man.

 Do An Honest Assessment.
 Do You Feel Out Of Control?

 Oftentimes, men know what they need to do, but have trouble doing it and remaining consistent in their efforts, without clear direction and ongoing support.
 If you see yourself in the stages above, it’s crucial that you do an honest assessment to determine whether you can manage your anxiety and get your emotions under control on your own.
 If you’re feeling out of control and your behavior has become compulsive—don’t put off getting the help you need.
 Contact Ashley to learn more about scheduling a consultation.